 6. Simplifi

-Simplifi by Quicken is a newer budgeting app that’s also meant to be a step above the old school Quicken budgeting system.
+Simplifi by Quicken is a newer budgeting app that aims to be a step above the old Quicken budgeting system.

-You can view bank accounts, investments, 401ks, credit cards, loans and more on your Simplifi dashboard.
+Your Simplifi dashboard allows you to view bank accounts, investments, 401ks, credit cards, loans, and more.

 7. EveryDollar

-EveryDollar is one of the most popular YNAB alternatives and is the budgeting brainchild of well-known personal finance expert Dave Ramsey.
+EveryDollar is one of the most popular YNAB alternatives and is the budgeting brainchild of Dave Ramsey, the well-known personal finance expert.

 The website says it’ll help you create your first budget in less than 10 minutes.
-It’s a simple program that’s fairly easy to use for people of almost any technical skill level.
+It’s a simple program that’s fairly easy for people of almost any technical skill level.

-EveryDollar is free and allows you to add income, spending, and budgeting information manually.
+EveryDollar is free and allows you to manually add income, spending, and budgeting information.

 8. Goodbudget